balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 Great, the mapping works.
 Balder finds the valid variation.

-Now it is time to really run the balder session.
+Now it is time to really run the Balder session.

 .. note::
     Do not forget to start the django server before: